xire-/Kappanoid/README.md

 =========

 A pure javascript Arkanoid clone inspired by: [Juice it or lose it - a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg).
 Tested in Chrome 34 and Chromium 33.

+SPACE: advance to next screen / activate power-up
+0,1,2..8: toggle settings on/off
+P: toggle pause on/off
+D: toggle debug mode on/off

+(if debug mode is active)
+L: spawn debug particles
+R: restart level
+N: advance to next level
+U: set timeScale to 1
+I: set timeScale to 0.5
+O: set timeScale to 0.15

 LICENSE
 =======